Unconfounded Propensity Estimation for Unbiased Ranking: Causal Analysis on Propensity Overestimation

 where Eq.~\ref{eq:upe:causal_cond_1} is the definition of the law of total probability; Eq.~\ref{eq:upe:causal_cond_2} and Eq.~\ref{eq:upe:compare} follow the Bayes rules, respectively.
 In particular, the proportion operation $\varpropto$ does not affect the effectiveness of the proposal, please refer to Section~\ref{upe:section:pa_finetune} for more details.

-We can clearly see the propensity estimand $P(E | K, C)$ in existing ULTR methods consists of two parts: (1) $P(E|\mathbf{x}, K, C) P(\mathbf{x}| C)$ that contributes to a \textit{causal effect} between the position and examination, \ie the desired propensity, which will be illustrated in Eq.~\ref{eq:upe:causal_view} later; and (2) $P(K|\mathbf{x}, C)$ that contributes to a \textit{confounding} effect.
-Remarkably, $P(K|\mathbf{x}, C)$ fundamentally changes the propensity estimand $P(E | K, C)$, especially when users' clicks are collected based on an industry-deployed logging policy.
-Suppose K is a top position, a more relevant document will have a higher chance to be ranked on position K, resulting in a larger value of $P(K|\mathbf{x}, C)$ for that document.
-Therefore, propensity estimand $P(E | K, C)$ on observed data will be larger than the actual value.
+We can clearly see the propensity estimand $P(E | K)$ in existing ULTR methods consists of two parts: (1) $P(E|\mathbf{x}, K) P(\mathbf{x})$ that contributes to a \textit{causal effect} between the position and examination, \ie the desired propensity, which will be illustrated in Eq.~\ref{eq:upe:causal_view} later; and (2) $P(K|\mathbf{x})$ that contributes to a \textit{confounding} effect.
+Remarkably, $P(K|\mathbf{x})$ fundamentally changes the propensity estimand $P(E | K)$, especially when users' clicks are collected based on an industry-deployed logging policy.
+Suppose K is a top position, a more relevant document will have a higher chance to be ranked on position K, resulting in a larger value of $P(K|\mathbf{x})$ for that document.
+Therefore, propensity estimand $P(E | K)$ on observed data will be larger than the actual value.
 In short, the query-document relevance confounder $X$ leads to the propensity overestimation.

-According to the justification in \citet{DBLP:conf/sigir/AiBGC18}, the unbiasedness of the propensity model in Eq.~\ref{eq:upe:irw} requires the unbiasedness of the ranking model, and vice versa.
-Since $P(E | K, C)$ is biased, conventional AutoULTR algorithms would fail to converge to the unbiased ranking and propensity models.
+According to the justification by \citet{DBLP:conf/sigir/AiBGC18}, the unbiasedness of the propensity model in Eq.~\ref{eq:upe:irw} requires the unbiasedness of the ranking model, and vice versa.
+Since $P(E | K)$ is a biased estimand for the examination, conventional AutoULTR algorithms would fail to converge to the unbiased ranking and propensity models.

-Note that this confounding effect widely exists across all logging policies, but its effect is unintentionally concealed in the general ULTR setting, \ie clicks are collected under a weak logging policy, where $P(K|\mathbf{x}, c)$ is almost the same for all documents.
+Note that this confounding effect widely exists across all logging policies, but its effect is unintentionally concealed in the general ULTR setting, \ie clicks are collected under a weak logging policy, where $P(K|\mathbf{x})$ is almost the same for all documents.
 A weak logging policy can barely rank documents correctly according to their relevance to the query, so the confounding effect is minor but non-negligible.
 Experimental results in Section~\ref{section:upe:offline} verify that our solution could obtain a better-performance ranking model even when the backdoor path leads to a minor confounding effect under a weak logging policy.